War in Afghanistan (2001–2021): 2010–2011: Strategic agreements and death of Bin Laden

-A mindset change and strategy occurred within the Obama administration in 2010 to allow possible political negotiations to solve the war.
-The Taliban themselves had refused to speak to the Afghan government, portraying them as an American "puppet".
+In 2010, a mindset change and strategy occurred within the Obama administration, to allow possible political negotiations to solve the war.
+The Taliban themselves had refused to speak to the Afghan government, portraying them as an American "puppet."
 Sporadic efforts for peace talks between the US and the Taliban occurred afterward, and it was reported in October 2010 that Taliban leadership commanders (the "Quetta Shura") had left their haven in Pakistan and been safely escorted to Kabul by NATO aircraft for talks, with the assurance that NATO staff would not apprehend them.
 After the talks concluded, it emerged that the leader of this delegation, who claimed to be Akhtar Mansour, the second-in-command of the Taliban, was actually an imposter who had duped NATO officials.

-Karzai confirmed in June 2011 that secret talks were taking place between the US and the Taliban, but these collapsed by August 2011.
-Further attempts to resume talks were canceled in March 2012, and June 2013 following a dispute between the Afghan government and the Taliban regarding the latter's opening of a political office in Qatar.
-President Karzai accused the Taliban of portraying themselves as a government in exile.
-In July 2015, Pakistan hosted the first official peace talks between Taliban representatives and the Afghan government.
-U.S. and China attended the talks brokered by Pakistan in Murree as two observers.
-In January 2016, Pakistan hosted a round of four-way talks with Afghan, Chinese and American officials, but the Taliban did not attend.
-The Taliban did hold informal talks with the Afghan government in 2016.